Carpet Cleaning – Hire a Professional or Do It Yourself?

 Time For Carpet Cleaning

 There are no substitutes for a good "all-over" carpet cleaning treatment when you have been abusing your precious soft furnishings for more than a year.
-Dirt, grime and dust mistes may not be visible (well, at least not all the time) but it doesn't mean that your carpet is in pristine condition.
+Dirt, grime and dust mites may not be visible (well, at least not all the time) but it doesn't mean that your carpet is in pristine condition.
 Even the darker colours bear the signs of long use and the lask of proper professional maintenance.
 Even if you had Scotchgard applied during the last clean, even if you have been following exactly manufacturers' guidelines and blotting all stains immediately upon their appearance, that would hardly be a reliable dirt stopper due to the wearability of the product.
 Especially on high traffic areas like corridors, entrance halls etc.

 No matter how hard you try to keep the carpet in good condition through regular vacuuming and manual removal of larger dirt particles, there comes a time when you simply give up because either the look of it is no longer to your liking or the smell and feel of the fibres screams loudly: 'Clean me, clean me'.